The Ultimate Guide to Padel Betting

 Outdoors:

-- Wind affects smashes and lobs
+- Wind affects smashes & lobs

 - Defensive teams gain advantage